Fort Sumter – Charleston, South Carolina

 Each time America went to war in the ensuing years, reconstruction was done to make Fort Sumter battle-ready.
 At the beginning of the Spanish American War, a new concrete blockhouse-style installation was built inside the original walls.
 Rifles were mounted during WWI and antiaircraft guns were installed during WWII, but the fort never saw combat again.

 Fort Sumter became a United States National Monument in 1948.
 A short ferry ride from Charleston, the historic fort is open daily to the public.
 For more on visiting, go to the Fort Sumter Visitor Education Center.

-Special thanks to photographer Barry Gooch of Charleston for sharing these photos, including part of his collection of historical photos, with the South Carolina Picture Project.
+Special thanks to photographer Barry Gooch of Charleston for sharing his photos, including part of his collection of historical photos, with the South Carolina Picture Project.